Canner/WrenAI/wren-ai-service/eval/README.md

 - Install [Just](https://github.com/casey/just?tab=readme-ov-file#packages) to run the evaluation framework commands.
 - Set up the [Langfuse](https://cloud.langfuse.com) account and get the API key and secret.
 Fill in the `.env.dev` file with the key and secret.

+## Dataset Curation

+The dataset curation process is used to prepare the evaluation dataset for the Wren AI service on evaluation purpose.
+You can follow the steps below to start the curation app:

+- copy `.env.example` file to `.env` in the `eval/data_curation` folder and fill in the environment variables
+- execute the command under the `wren-ai-service` folder: `make data_curation_app`

 ## Prediction Process

 The prediction process is used to produce the results of the Wren AI service.
 It will create traces and a session on Langfuse to make the results available to the user.
 You can use the following command to predict the evaluation dataset under the `eval/dataset` directory: